Detayoo/rudd3r-event/README.md

 - based on what comes back from these "api calls", the automation triggers different processes
 - this lets me test the entire flow without hitting real apis or dealing with actual crypto transactions

-## why this matters

-this setup lets you:
-- quickly prototype automation flows without backend infrastructure
-- test different scenarios by simulating various api responses
-- keep everything organized in a spreadsheet for easy review
-- scale up when ready by swapping simulated endpoints with real ones

-it's a low-friction way to build and test whatsapp bot interactions before going live with actual crypto operations.